 - attest that the copies are true photocopies and stamp them with an official university stamp.

-- put the attested, stamped photocopies in sealed envelopes endorsed by the Registrar.
+- put the attested, stamped photocopy in university envelopes which have been endorsed with the Registrar's signature or University's stamp across the seal.

 - mail the sealed, endorsed envelopes directly to UBC Sauder School of Business.